-The fiscal constraints facing South Africa have had an impact on the funding received from National Treasury by SAHPRA, with a reduction during the 2020/21 financial year and limited growth over the Medium-Term Expenditure Framework period.
+The fiscal constraints facing South Africa have had an impact on the funding received from National Treasury by SAHPRA, with a reduction during the 2020/21 and 2022/23 financial year as well as a 10% baseline reduction over the MTEF period.
 As a recently established entity, the priority is to implement well-established systems and reach full capacity by filling its approved structure, which requires significant financial resources.